Apr 2 03:02 UTC

 By monitoring these readings, you can better predict and observe the mesmerizing auroras, whether you're a novice or a seasoned chaser.
 Always consider local weather conditions and light pollution for the best viewing experience.

-The Kp3 will cover all of Iceland from 23:30.
-Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+The Kp3-4 will cover all of Iceland from 03:56.
+Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and above the city.
 In addition it might cover the Faroe Islands and northern-mid Scandinavia.

 Northern Lights Solar Wind Data